Alexis Rizzo

 Artist Bio

-She holds an Advanced GNVQ in Art & Design, completed an Art Foundation, and an HND in Theatre.
-Her work has been exhibited in galleries and art fairs across London and the South East.
+She holds an Advanced GNVQ in Art & Design, completed an Art Foundation, and holds an HND in Theatre.

-Selected Exhibitions
+Selected Exhibitions & Recognition

 Moving Art, Robert Phillips Gallery, Walton on Thames (2024)

-Winning Gallery, Hampton court (2024)
+Winning Gallery, Hampton Court (2024)

 Molesey Art Society, Surrey (2023–Present)

-Selected Awards & Recognition
+Selected Awards & Shortlists

 Terence Cuneo Acrylic Painting Award, Molesey Art Society — Hurst Park Workers (2022)